Naka-ku, Yokohama

 Naka-ku (中区) is one of the 18 wards of the city of Yokohama in Kanagawa Prefecture, Japan.
-In 2010, the ward had an estimated population of 146,563 and a population density of 7,080 persons per km².
-The total area was 20.86 km².
+In 2010, the ward had an estimated population of 146,563 and a population density of 7,080 persons per km^{2}.
+The total area was 20.86 km^{2}.

 Geography

 Naka Ward is located in eastern Kanagawa Prefecture, and east of the geographic center of the city of Yokohama.
 Its name means "middle ward."
 In the low-lying Northern district, commonly referred to as Kannai, it hosts the Yokohama city hall and the headquarters of the Kanagawa prefectural government.
 The central part of the ward includes elevated ground; this area, known as Yamate, has long been a residential area.
 Along the shore lies reclaimed land upon which port facilities, part of the Minato Mirai 21 complex, and Yamashita Park were built.
 To the south are the piers, oil refineries and the central port of Yokohama.
 The Nakamura River, a branch of the Ōoka River, cuts across the northern part of the ward.
 The northernmost and southernmost points are upland.